mhbeals/mhwood.github.io/histories/bl.md

 The British Library’s initial nineteenth-century newspaper digitisation project took place in two phases.
 The first took place between 2004 and 2007 while the second ran from 2008 to 2009.
-The second phase was specifically aimed at expanding the digital collections coverage of regional and local news as well as including the eighteenth-century issues of existing titles.
+The second phase was specifically aimed at expanding the digital collection's coverage of regional and local news as well as including the eighteenth-century issues of existing titles.
 Owing to budget constraints and available technology, newspapers were not directly scanned to digital files in